 This involves providing the thief with your username and password.
 Once they have this, then it's safe to assume your account has been compromised.
 As a bonus for the thief, if there is a credit card or MS points on your account, they can go on a shopping spree.

-Solution: Do not provide your Xbox LIVE or Microsoft account username and password to anyone.
+Solution: Do not provide your Xbox LIVE or Windows Live ID username and password to anyone.

 Solution: Do not reveal personal information about yourself or your accounts.
 Do not share personal information no matter how trivial it seems.

-If you use the same username and password for all web sites that you use, you are putting yourself at risk.
-If you are notified or hear that a website has been compromised.
-Go to http://accounts.live.com, sign in and change your password immediately!
+If you use the same username and password for all web sites that you use, you are putting yourself at great risk.
+If you are notified or hear that a website has been compromised, go to http://accounts.live.com, sign in and change your password immediately!